ned-code/moodle-format_fntabs/readme.md

-MoodleFN - Tabs Course Format (with Activity Tracking)
+MoodleFN - Tabs Course Format (2.4)
 ============================================

 See this PDF document for more information about this plugin: